 Finals need not be conducted for Ontario Championships.
-Final placing will be determined by the results in heats.
+Events will be scored as time finals.

 Point allocation - relay events

 Competitors in the Ontario Lifeguard Championships shall be allocated points (see following chart) in the following events: Lifeguard Skills Relay, Line Throw Relay, Manikin Relay, Medley Relay, and Obstacle Relay.